Antônio Moreira César

-Antônio Moreira César (July 9, 1850 – March 4, 1897) was a Brazilian army officer who fought on the side of the government forces in the Navy Revolt, the Federalist Revolution and the War of Canudos.
-He was governor of the state of Santa Catarina in 1894, where he ordered inummerous summary executions and murders, particularly the Baron of Batovi, a decorated hero of the Paraguayan War.
+Antônio Moreira César (July 9, 1850 – March 4, 1897) was a Brazilian military officer and governor.
+He fought on the side of the government forces in the Navy Revolt, the Federalist Revolution and the War of Canudos, and served as the governor of Santa Catarina state in 1894, where he ordered numerous summary executions and extrajudicial killings, particularly the Baron of Batovi, a decorated war hero of the Paraguayan War.

 Moreira César was killed in action fighting against the rebels of Antônio Conselheiro during the War of Canudos.

 Biography

 César was born in the state of São Paulo to Antônio Moreira César de Almeida (1814–1860) and his wife Francisca Correia de Toledo (1818–1895).